-On June 30, 2020, the Company completed its acquisition of 100% ownership of the Tomtebo (the "Tomtebo Property") from Viad Royalties AB, a wholly owned subsidiary of EMX Royalty Corp. ("EMX").
-The consideration included a 2.5% net smelter royalty ("NSR") granted to EMX on the Tomtebo Property.
-All requirements to retain the Tomtebo Property were completed in fiscal 2021, except for certain payments due upon a mineral resource estimate and/or preliminary economic assessment.
+The Company completed all requirements to retain the Tomtebo Property from Viad Royalties AB, a wholly owned subsidiary of EMX Royalty Corp. ("EMX") in fiscal 2021, except for certain payments due upon a mineral resource estimate and/or preliminary economic assessment.
+EMX retains a 2.5% net smelter returns ("NSR") royalty.

-In August 2022, the Company reported assay results for the two drill holes from it's spring 2022 drill program.
-A total of 750 m in two drill holes was completed during this drill program that was carried out from mid-April to mid-May 2022, before moving the rig to the Gruyberget Property.
+In August 2022, the Company reported assay results for the two drill holes from its spring 2022 drill program.
+A total of 750 m in two drill holes was completed during this drill program that was carried out from mid-April to mid-May 2022, before moving the rig to the Gruvberget Property.